 It’s a great fit for our garage work space and for the projects and tasks I do regularly.

-There are only 2 small changes I’ve considered:
+There are only 2 small changes or upgrades I’ve considered:

 - Move the router lift more toward the center about 4” to give me more room to use a featherboard against different sizes of wood.